 Support from ARU before you apply/as an applicant

-Whether you are just starting to think about higher education, seeking advice about student finance or writing a successful personal statement, the Outreach Team are here to help.
+Whether you're just starting to think about higher education, seeking advice about student finance or writing a successful personal statement, the Outreach Team is here to help.

-Our designated email address is [email protected] – if you have any questions, let us know!
+Our email address is [email protected] – if you have any questions, let us know!

-Margot Broadbent-Yale is the named Schools and Colleges Engagement Officer (Outreach) for Care Leavers or Care Experienced applicants at ARU.
-Margot works with Year 6 – Year 13 students, supporting them explore their educational journey, career options and support them researching and applying to university too.
+Jade Mott is the named Schools and Colleges Engagement Officer (Outreach) for Care Leavers or Care Experienced applicants at ARU.
+Jade works with Year 6–13 students, supporting them to explore their educational journey and career options, and in researching and applying to university too.

-If you have specific questions for Margot please contact her via [email protected]
+If you have specific questions for Jade please contact her via [email protected]

 • Georgie Long (Cambridge)